nvidia-holoscan/holoscan-sdk/docs/holoscan_cuda_stream_handling.md

 ### Avoiding additional synchronization from Python's CUDA Array Interface

 Python applications converting between Holoscan's Tensor and 3rd party tensor objects often use the [CUDA Array Interface](https://numba.readthedocs.io/en/stable/cuda/cuda_array_interface.html).
 This interface by default performs its own explicit synchronization (described [here](https://numba.readthedocs.io/en/stable/cuda/cuda_array_interface.html#synchronization-in-numba)).
 This may be unnecessary when using `receive_cuda_stream` which already synchronizes streams found on the input with the operator's internal stream.
-The environment variable `CUPY_CUDA_ARARAY_INTERFACE_SYNC` can be set to 0 to disable an additional synchronization by CuPy when creating a CUDA array from a holoscan Tensor via the array interface.
+The environment variable `CUPY_CUDA_ARRAY_INTERFACE_SYNC` can be set to 0 to disable an additional synchronization by CuPy when creating a CUDA array from a holoscan Tensor via the array interface.
 Similarly, `HOLOSCAN_CUDA_ARRAY_INTERFACE_SYNC` can be set to 0 to disable synchronization by the array interface on the Holoscan side when creating a Holoscan tensor from a 3rd party tensor.

 ### Using `receive_cuda_stream` without a stream pool available